SPRING 2018 ADMISSION

 - Set up your access to myNorthridge Portal and your CSUN email.
-Watch for a communication from CSUN Admissions and Records that you will receive after submitting your University Application.
+Watch for a communication sent to you from Admissions and Records after we receive your University Application.

 - If you applied before January 20, 2017, you should receive an "activate your CSUN user ID and password" letter from Admissions and Records about 2 to 4 weeks after you applied.

 - If you apply after January 23, 2017, you will receive an “Activate Your CSUN Account” email sent to the inbox you provided on your admission application.
-The email will be sent after Admissions and Records receives your University Application.
-Follow the instructions in the email.
+You will receive the email 1 or 2 days after your application has been "recorded" in our database.

 - For help, see account activation instructions.

 - Monitor your application status.
 Log into myNorthridge Portal, locate “My Checklist," and review your complete and incomplete tasks such as missing transcripts.
 For help, see the How To Guides.

 - Check often for CSUN correspondence sent to your CSUN email box, by regular mail, and in myNorthridge ("My Announcements").

 - Send the $55 application fee if you haven't already done so.

 - Send us your official transcripts as explained above.